Dog Vomiting White Foam and Undigested Food (Here’s Why)

 Your vet may use x-rays, blood tests, or ultrasound to check for blockages, reflux, or esophageal problems.

-Read more: [Dog Vomiting White Foam and Mucus] (What the texture of vomit reveals)
+Read more: Dog Vomiting White Foam and Clear Liquid (What it means)

 Key Takeaway